 The heavily regulated and rapidly changing healthcare industry has created a broad range of legal issues for institutional providers, group practices, individual providers, and business entities.
-The wealth of experience of our Healthcare group, chaired by William McDonald, positions us at the forefront of the healthcare industry and helps guide our clients through the complex regulations.
+The wealth of experience of our Healthcare group positions us at the forefront of the healthcare industry and helps guide our clients through the complex regulations.
 Our healthcare clients benefit from the multidimensional resources of the firm’s corporate, employment, real estate, litigation, and financial service capabilities, which enhance the scope of the health law services we provide.

 Healthcare Practice Transactions

 As the healthcare industry shifts to more value-based payment models, providers must consolidate and collaborate in new ways.
 Our Long Island healthcare attorneys are highly experienced in the myriad transactions and challenges that accompany this changing environment.
 We represent doctor practices acquiring or being acquired by medical groups or moving hospital systems as well as practices merging or affiliating.
 We also advise clients in the creation or retention of management service organizations (MSOs) that provide management, administrative, and other support services.
 Our team is well versed in the critical issues surrounding such engagements, including anti-kickback, corporate practice of medicine, and Stark compliance.
 We also assist clients in all aspects of establishing medical practices, including startup, corporate governance, and compliance issues.